damianolodi/damianolodi/content/authors/damiano/_index.md

 highlight_name: false
 ---

-I am a physics graduate currently working at LEOS, where we research and develop single-frequency lasers for high-precision spectroscopy.
-Even though applied research is my main job, I have a strong interest in the business side of modern technologies, and I always enjoy learning about new innovative companies and startups.
-My main interest is geared toward innovation in technology and AI to address climate change and environmental conservation.
+I am currently working on single-frequency lasers at LEOS, where my day-to-day is a mix of project management, product development and hardware production.
+When I am not busy making lasers, I enjoy diving deep into the study of embedded systems while also researching new technologies and startups.
+My main interest is towards innovations to address climate change and environmental conservation.

-In my free time, I enjoy painting miniature models and tasting new teas from all over the world.
-This is my way to briefly stop nowadays frenetic life and reorganize ideas before going back to work with even more energy towards my goals.
+In my free time, you can find me drinking a lot of tea or cultivating carnivorous plants.
+Watch out, they bite!